imacat/mia-accounting/docs/source/intro.rst

 ============

 *Mia!
 Accounting* is an accounting module for Flask_ applications.
-It implements `double-entry bookkeeping`_, and generates the following accounting reports:
+It is designed both for mobile and desktop environments.
+It implements `double-entry bookkeeping`_.
+It generates the following accounting reports:

 * Trial balance